brittlewis12/witness-budgets/witness-budgets.md

 **Witness:** Explicit object or algorithm satisfying an existence claim (not just proof that one exists)

-**Zorn's Lemma:** In a partially ordered set where every chain has upper bound, there exists maximal element—equivalent to AC over ZF
+**Zorn's Lemma:** In a partially ordered set where every chain has upper bound, there exists maximal element — equivalent to AC over ZF

 ---

-## Appendix D: Alternative Verification Channels
+## Appendix D: Alternative verification channels

 While this document focuses on constructive witnesses for operational content, there are other verification approaches worth understanding: